rtuhpc/hpc-platform/doc/include/waldur_access.md

 Please start by clicking on [Sign in with RTU HPC]
 ![](images/waldur-login.png)

-By selecting MyAccessID method, you should be able to authenticate with your university login details or eEIDAS.
+By selecting the MyAccessID method, you should be able to authenticate with your university login details or eEIDAS (eParaksts for Latvian citizens).
 ![](images/waldur-keycloak1.png)

 In MyAccessID window under "Login with" search for your university's identity provider.